oVirt/ovirt-site/source/release/4.4.6/index.md

 where NNN is number of seconds which engine waits until it tries to connect to the hypervisor after a reboot. ovirt-engine service needs to be restarted after above change to take effect.

+ - [BZ 1926819](https://bugzilla.redhat.com/1926819) **python-sdk iscsidiscover return iscsi_targets instead of iscsi_details**

+   Host 'iscsi_discover' action has been deprecated.

+Host 'discover_iscsi' action has been added to replace it.

+The actions do the same thing but have different return values.

+'discover_iscsi' returns the information in a 'iscsi_details' element.

+'iscsi_discover' returns the information in a 'iscsi_targets' element.

+In summary, the action which should be used from now on is 'discover_iscsi'.

  - [BZ 1933974](https://bugzilla.redhat.com/1933974) **[RFE] Introduce Datacenter and cluster level 4.6**